 Name Status Indication

 On The system has started up successfully.

 ပ် (Power) Flashing The system is starting up or the firmware is being upgraded.
 Do not disconnect or power off your router.

 Off Power is off.

+On The 2.4GHz wireless band is enabled.

+(2.4GHz Wireless) Off The 2.4GHz wireless band is disabled.

-Name Status Indication (2.4GHz Wireless) On The 2.4GHz wireless band is enabled.
-Off The 2.4GHz wireless band is disabled.
-(5GHz Wireless) On The 5GHz wireless band is enabled.
-Off The 5GHz wireless band is disabled.
-On A powered-on device is connected to the router's corresponding Ethernet port. 년 (Ethernet) Off No powered-on device is connected to the router's corresponding Ethernet port.
-Green On Internet service is available. ⊘ (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
+On The 5GHz-1 wireless band is enabled.

+(5GHz-1 Wireless) Off The 5GHz-1 wireless band is disabled.

+(5GHz-2 Wireless) On The 5GHz-2 wireless band is enabled.

+Off The 5GHz-2 wireless band is disabled.

+딮 (Ethernet) On At least one powered-on device is connected to the router's Ethernet port.

+Off No powered-on device is connected to the router's Ethernet port.

+Blue On The internet is available.

+⊘ (Internet) Orange On The router's Internet port is connected, but the internet is not available.

 Off The router's Internet port is unplugged.

-(WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off. , 2, Flashing WPS connection is in progress.
+Name Status Indication (WPS) On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off.
+(33.2) Flashing WPS connection is in progress.
 This may take up to 2 minutes.
+On The inserted USB device is ready to use. • € (USB) Flashing A USB device is being identified.
+Off No device is plugged into the USB port.